Kaarta: Re-Founding

+Fall to the Toucouleur

-The kingdom was destroyed as an independent force in 1854 by El Hadj Umar Tall's jihad across West Africa; Umar Tall seized Nioro, and put the Faama Mamady Kandian and his entire family to death, ending the Massassi dynasty.
+The kingdom was destroyed as an independent force in 1854 by El Hadj Umar Tall's jihad.
+He seized Nioro, and put the Faama Mamady Kandian and his entire family to death, ending the Massassi dynasty.
+After his death, his son Mokhtar Tall was made governor of the region.
+He rebelled against his older brother Ahmadu Tall in 1869, but was ultimately defeated and imprisoned in 1873.
+He was replaced by Muntaga Tall.
+In 1885, encouraged by overtures from the French, Muntaga rebelled in turn, but was forced to commit suicide when Ahmadu besieged Nioro.

+French Conquest

 In 1878 the French governor of Senegal Briere de l'Isle sent a French force against the Kaarta Toucouleur vassal state along the north bank of the Senegal River.
 Blocked by the colonial minister in Paris, he argued that they were a threat to the Senegalese Imamate of Futa Toro (then a French client state) with which the British were poised to interfere.
 The Ministry gave in and on 7 July 1878, a French force destroyed the Kaarta Toucouleur fort at Sabouciré, killing their leader, Almany Niamody.
 This portion of the Kaarta vassals was then incorporated into the Khasso protectorate kingdom.

 French Colonel Louis Archinard later conquered the entire territory of the former Kaarta kingdom in 1890, which was formally annexed into French West Africa in 1904.